Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

 A unified framework for implicit differentiation of Sinkhorn layers is presented in \cite{EisenbergerADifferentiation}.
-They provide expressions for the implicit derivatives of loss functions that accept the result of the pre or post composition of a neural network with a Sinkhorn layer as an input.
-This allows for gradients to be backpropagated through the neural network pipeline so that variants of stochastic gradient descent can be used to update the neural network parameters.
-An important consideration is that approximate solutions found using Sinkhorn iterations will propagate errors into the gradient when used with expressions obtained via implicit differentiation.~\cite{EisenbergerADifferentiation} provide a bound on the error of the gradients in terms of the error in the forward Sinkhorn solver in a Frobenius norm sense.
-Such implicitly differentiated Sinkhorn layers have been used to solve the blind Perspective-n-Point problem~\cite{capmbell2020pnp}.
-Also, implicit layers were used in few-shot image classification where EMD (1-Wasserstein) was used to compute structural similarities between images ~\cite{ZhangDeepemd:Classifiers}.
-Exploiting the problem structure with implicit differentiation can further increase computational gains significantly as shown by \cite{Gould2022ExploitingStudies}.
-However, it requires case-by-case handling, lengthy mathematical derivations and custom implementation.
-Modular implicit differentiation \cite{BlondelEfficientDifferentiation} presents an potential technology for handling such difficulty.
+They provide expressions for the implicit derivatives of loss functions that accept the result of the pre or post-composition of a neural network with a Sinkhorn layer.
+This allows for gradients to be backpropagated through the neural network pipeline so that variants of stochastic gradient descent can be used to update the neural network parameters. \rother{Such implicitly differentiated Sinkhorn layers have been used to solve the blind Perspective-n-Point problem~\cite{capmbell2020pnp} and in few-shot image classification ~\cite{ZhangDeepemd:Classifiers}} Exploiting the problem structure with implicit differentiation can further increase computational gains significantly, as shown by \cite{Gould2022ExploitingStudies}.
+However, it requires case-by-case handling, lengthy mathematical derivations, and custom implementation.
+Modular implicit differentiation \cite{BlondelEfficientDifferentiation} presents a potential technology for handling such difficulty.